Themed Living Communities

 Gender Inclusive Housing

-Transgender, genderqueer, agender, and gender nonconforming residents are valued members of our Cal State LA Community.
-GIH is an environment where students may choose to share a room with any other student regardless of sex, biological gender, gender identity, gender expression and sexual orientation. genders, gender identities, and gender expressions.
-GIH will also offer exciting cultural, educational, and social programming that celebrates and affirms the experiences of LGBTQIA+ students and allies.
+GIH offers exciting cultural, educational, and social programming that celebrates and affirms the experiences of LGBTQIA+ students.
+Transgender, genderqueer, agender, and gender nonconforming residents are valued members of our Cal State LA community.
+GIH is an environment where students may choose to share a room another student regardless of sex, biological gender, gender identity, gender expression and sexual orientation.
 Residents can explore their personal identity and a variety of LGBTQIA+ topics through programming that engages in cultural dialog, academic success, and social justice.

 Halisi Scholars Living Learning Community

-The Halisi Scholars Living Learning Community is designed to enhance the residential experience for students who are a part of or interested in issues regarding the Black community living on campus by offering the opportunity to connect with faculty and peers, and engage in programs that focus on academic success, cultural awareness and civic engagement.
+The Halisi Scholars Living Learning Community is designed to enhance the residential experience for students who are a part of the Pan African Community, or any student interested in enhancing the Black student experience at Cal State LA.
+The Halisi LLC also focuses on understanding current events that affect the Black community and offers the opportunity to connect with faculty, staff, and peers by engaging in programming that focuses on academic success, cultural awareness, and civic engagement.

 Resident Scholars Housing